-Included in Investments - FVTPL is one investment which comprises 27% of the balance (2017 - nil).
-For the year ended December 31, 2017, another investment was included in Investments - AFS and comprised 80% of the balance (2018 - nil).
+Included in Investments - FVTPL is one investment which comprises 12% of the balance (2018 - 27%).

-17. CONTINGENCIES AND COMMITMENTS
+16. CONTINGENCIES AND COMMITMENTS

 The Company is the parent company of the general partner of GC Global Capital Lending Partners Limited Partnership and Somersby Park 2010 General Partner Inc. The General Partner has unlimited liability for the liabilities and obligations of the partnerships in excess of the contributions of the limited partners.
-As at December 31, 2018, there were no outstanding liabilities or obligations for which the Company was contingently liable.
+As at December 31, 2019, there were no outstanding liabilities or obligations for which the Company was contingently liable.